react-native-google-signin/docs/docs/setting-up/ios.md

 ### Google project configuration

-- Follow [this](./get-config-file) guide to get the configuration information which you need for step 3.
+- Follow [this](./get-config-file) guide to get the configuration information which you need for the next steps.

 ### Xcode configuration